Flat pairing and generalized Cheeger-Simons characters: Abstract

 \section{Abstract}

-Let $h^{\bullet}$ be a rationally even cohomology theory, $h_{\bullet}$ its dual homology theory and $\hat{h}^{\bullet}$ the natural differential refinement, as defined by Hopkins and Singer.
-We first construct in detail the natural $U(1)$-valued pairing between $h_{\bullet}$ and the flat part of $\hat{h}^{\bullet}$, generalizing the holonomy of a flat abelian $p$-gerbe.
-Then, in order to generalize the holonomy of any abelian $p$-gerbe, we define the differential homology theory $\hat{h}_{\bullet}$, and the generalized Cheeger-Simons characters.
-The latter are functions from the differential cycles to $U(1)$, such that the value on a trivial cycle only depends on the curvature.
+Let $h^{\bullet}$ be a multiplicative cohomology theory, $h_{\bullet}$ its dual homology theory and $\hat{h}^{\bullet}$ a differential refinement.
+We first construct the natural pairing between $h_{\bullet}$ and the flat part of $\hat{h}^{\bullet}$, generalizing the holonomy of a flat Deligne cohomology class.
+Then, in order to generalize the holonomy of any Deligne cohomology class, we define the generalized Cheeger-Simons characters.
+The latter are functions from suitably defined differential cycles to the cohomology ring of the point, such that the value on a trivial cycle only depends on the curvature.